Functional Breathing: How to Use the Breath in Surfing, Training & Daily Life.

 Exhale while lifting or exerting force.

-Proper Bracing is essential for stability and spine protection—whether in the gym or lifting something in daily life.
-Learn the bracing technique here.
+Proper Bracing is essential for spinal stability and protection—whether in the gym or lifting something in daily life.

 Breathing while Surfing.

 1. Paddling & Positioning.
 Try to breathe only through your nose while paddling or moving around in the lineup whenever you can.
-This avoids over-breathing and builds your body's resilience using the same principles mentioned above.
+This avoids over-breathing and builds your body's CO2 resilience and strengthening your cardio capacity using the principles of Oxygene Advantage (described in more detail below).

 2. During Take-Off.
 The goal of the take-off is to move fluidly from prone into a functional surf stance.
 That stance should be stable and dynamic through the hips and legs and agile yet relaxed in the upper body.